7086600/visualizing_multivariate_relationships_topic/README.md

 In this topic dicsusses how to visualize multivariate relationships using:

-* Scatter plots with visual cues
+* Scatter plots with visual cues ([using life expectancy data](https://www.kaggle.com/kumarajarshi/life-expectancy-who))
 * Grouped box plots
 * Multi-dimensional plots